BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 - `sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_previous_accumulative_consumption` (this will populate both consumption and cost)
 - `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_previous_accumulative_consumption_m3` (this will populate both consumption and cost for both m3 and kwh)

+!!! information

+    Due to limitations with Home Assistant entities, this service will only refresh data for the associated statistic ids used for the recommended approach in the [energy dashboard](./setup/energy_dashboard.md#previous-day-consumption).
+This will not update the history of the entities themselves.

 ### octopus_energy.register_rate_weightings

 Allows you to configure weightings against rates at given times using factors external to the integration.
 These are applied when calculating [target rates](./setup/target_rate.md#external-rate-weightings) or [rolling target rates](./setup/rolling_target_rate.md#external-rate-weightings).